By Michael Lanza

 • Moderately deep, multi-directional lugs deliver good traction on a variety of ground surfaces, including packed dirt, scree, and mud—the kind of trail conditions typical of three-season hiking and backpacking.
 They are not as sticky on dry or wet rock as smooth, gripply rubber, nor do they deliver as much traction as deep lugs in very muddy, wet conditions.
 But these outsoles are found on many hiking and backpacking shoes and boots, at all price ranges, because they function as a good, all-purpose outsole for hiking or backpacking mostly on trails.

 • Deep, widely space lugs are designed to grip in dirt that’s dry or wet, packed or loose, on scree, in mud, and even on the kind of firm, often wet-on-the-surface snow found in mountains in summer.
 These outsoles are most commonly placed on midweight to heavy-duty boots with leather or durable synthetic uppers that are designed to provide more support, waterproofness, and durability for carrying a heavy pack in wet, rugged conditions.

 • A smooth, grippy rubber outsole, usually located under the toes—with multi-directional lugs under the midfoot and heel—is designed to maximize contact area and stickiness on rocks and steep slabs, for hiking rocky trails or scrambling and hiking off-trail.
 These outsoles are commonly seen on low-cut “approach”-style shoes, occasionally on mid-cut boots.

 Fitting Boots Correctly

-Note: I tested gear for Backpacker Magazine for 20 years.
+NOTE: I tested gear for Backpacker magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
-See all of my reviews by clicking on the Gear Reviews category at left or in the main menu.
+See The Big Outside’s Gear Reviews page for categorized menus of gear reviews and expert buying tips.